SDFIdk/ea-modelling-tools-javascript/README.md

  *
  * The description can span multiple lines.
  *
- * @summary Optional summary, especially useful when the description is long.
-Remove this line when the summary is not needed.
+ * @summary Optional summary, especially useful when the description is long (remove this line when the summary is not needed).
  */
 function main() {
 	// logic of function main